 How did you come to the decision to pursue your degree at USC?

-Why did you choose the USC School of Pharmacy for your degree?
+Why did you choose USC for pharmacy school?

-“Honestly, I only wanted to go to the USC School of Pharmacy for my degree.
-It was a calculated risk to only apply to one school, but I just knew I wanted a program that would best prepare me for a residency and then ultimately as a competent clinician in my specialty.
-Since I came back to school as a non-traditional student, I was not going to settle for anything other than the best, which I believed to be the USC School of Pharmacy for its unparalleled networking opportunities.
+“Honestly, I only wanted to go to USC.
+It was a calculated risk to only apply to one school, but I knew I wanted a program that would best prepare me for a residency and then ultimately as a competent clinician in my specialty.
+Since I came back to school as a non-traditional student, I was not going to settle for anything other than the best, which I believed to be USC for its unparalleled networking opportunities.
 I wanted to join a school that creates leaders who shape the pharmacy industry by extending the scope of practice.”

 How did your experiences at USC prepare you for the next chapter in your life?